averrin/emergent/README.md

 Python requirements are installing automatically from [requirements.txt](https://github.com/averrin/emergent/blob/master/requirements.txt).

-### SQLite
-The database of choice is, for now, SQLite.
-Django admin's credentials are `admin:admin`.
+Django admin's credentials are `admin:admin`

 ## Workflow
 Workflow is under development but we have some notes and rules already: